 We start this program by understanding repeaters first of all.
 Some of this understanding is primarily BrandMeister related, but it can apply equally to other networks as the technology is the same.

 Normally a repeater has two available SLOTS where the repeater manager has allowed them.
-The repeater manager can block use of these in the repeater firmware, thus SLOT 1 or SLOT 2 or Both can be closed off to users, although the repeater would be pretty useless without an active SLOT.
+The repeater manager can block use of these in the repeater firmware or mmdvmhost, thus SLOT 1 or SLOT 2 or Both can be closed off to users, although the repeater would be pretty useless without an active SLOT.

 I make a comment here that there is such a thing as repeater overload.
-A repeater keeper can put too many Static talkgroups on a repeater.
+A repeater keeper can put too many Static or fixed talkgroups on a repeater, I know as I did it in the beginning.
 If these Static groups are particularly busy and are on the same slot then this activity can render the repeater useless for 100% communication.
 This can occur even if the local activity around the repeater is light, as outside transmissions would block the channels.
-It would be better that these talkgroups would be Dynamic and available for local users by PTT activation when they were required.
+It would be better that these talkgroups would be Dynamic and available for local users by PTT activation as and when they were required.

 Clusters are groups of repeaters that have agreed to participate in a joining by talkgroup, that has no wider propagation other than those in the agreement.
 This cluster can be local in nature as in the South West Cluster in the UK, or wider due to an interest in shared technology.
 Generally there will be no connection unless requested from outside the grouping.

-So far I have covered simple Talkgroups Connection that are channelled by connections through the server through the Talkgroups database.
-A repeater can stand connected firstly and simply by Talkgroups, or secondly and more dynamically through Reflectors.
+So far I have covered simple Talkgroup Connections that are channelled by connections through the server through the Talkgroups database.
+A repeater can be connected firstly and most simply by Talkgroups, or secondly and more dynamically through Reflectors.

-Reflector numbers are given a relational connection to a corresponding talkgroup.
+Reflectors have a relational connection to a corresponding talkgroup, although not all talkgroups have a corresponding reflector.
 Reflectors have a two-fold purpose, in that primarily they provide a bridge out from a repeater to a wider context, or secondarily a bridge in permitting a whole new group of people on Hot Spots to access the available talkgroups via the reflector connections.
-Some reflectors are real bridges to other modes, and systems on other bands.
+Some reflectors are bridges to other modes, and other systems on other bands.

 With a repeater on Talkgroup 2350, we find that it is accessible by anyone who can achieve a connection to reflector 4400, via the server system.
 Likewise a HotSpot user on reflector 4400 can communicate with all repeaters having a static talkgroup of 2350.
-Notice here that the talkgroup has to be static for the communication to be heard on the repeater, or if dynamic to be heard has to have been opened within the previous five minutes by PTT at the repeater area.
+Notice here that the talkgroup has to be static or fixed for the communication to be heard on each repeater, or if dynamic to be heard has to have been opened within the previous five minutes by PTT at the repeater concerned.

-A repeater user can force a connection to another reflector by addressing the repeater on talkgroup 9 slot 2 by transceiver with a private call of that reflector, or disconnect the current connection by addressing it with 4000, the private call to disconnect.
+A repeater user can force a connection to another reflector by addressing the repeater on talkgroup 9 slot 2 by transceiver with a private call of the selected reflector, or disconnect the current connection by addressing it with a private call to 4000.
 The server then makes the changes to the repeater linking, subject to the rules in force on the self-care or other repeater control system in place.

-To find out how to change reflectors, you can read some instructions elsewhere in these pages.
+To find out how to change reflectors, we can read some instructions elsewhere.

 So that wraps it up for repeaters, their slots and talkgroups and how they intersect with other repeaters via the server system.